 Immersive technology can be much more exciting for learners compared to traditional learning, as it engages more of the senses and can make you feel like you’re in a completely different situation to reality.

 The captivating virtual scenarios encourage learners to open their minds and explore the impossible.
-Naturally, it is more interesting than traditional school assignments, and with a rise in students relying on an essay writing service for their latest essay, could VR learning be the answer to learner recall too?
+Naturally, it is more interesting than traditional school assignments such as writing a research paper.

 Immersive learning gives teachers and trainers a level of performance and usage data like never before, where they can get data driven insights from the learners through real-time and post-performance feedback, which helps to measure learning and identify areas for improvement.